dangreen07/Music-Streaming/README.md

 - Database pooling connections on the backend
 - Backend logging of requests
 - Splitting the files in the s3 bucket into smaller chunks to be loaded
+- Storing information about the songs in the database

 ## Installation
 To install the website, you need to have Docker and Docker Compose installed on your computer.

 The easiest way to install the website is to use the `compose.yaml` file in the root directory of the project.

 Before installing the website, you need to set up the environment variables in the `.env` file in the root directory of the project.
 Create an environment variable called `DATABASE_URL` and set it to the postgresql database url.
 You also need to set up the environment variables for the s3 bucket.
 You need to put an environment variable called `SERVER_URL` in the `.env` file in the root directory of the project.
 This variable should be set to the url of the server as accessed from the internet.

 Create an environment variable called `DO_ACCESS_KEY_ID` and set it to your access key id.
 Create an environment variable called `DO_SECRET_ACCESS_KEY` and set it to your secret access key.
 Create an environment variable called `DO_REGION` and set it to the region where your s3 bucket is located.
 Create an environment variable called `DO_ENDPOINT` and set it to the endpoint url of your s3 bucket.
 Create an environment variable called `DO_BUCKET_NAME` and set it to the name of your s3 bucket.

 Then, you can install the website by running the following command in the root directory of the project:
 ```